Find Tours

 Frequently Asked Questions

-How do I get to the meeting point for the kayak or ice hike tours?
+How do I get to the starting point for the glacier tours?

-Yes, the ice hike has strict age restrictions for safety reasons.
-It is only open to travelers between 14 and 65 years old, and participants must have a high level of physical fitness.
+No, the ice hike is physically demanding and restricted to travelers between 14 and 65 years old.
+You must have a high level of physical fitness and cannot participate if you are pregnant or have spinal or cardiovascular issues.

-What should I wear for a Grey Glacier tour?
+What should I wear for a kayak or ice hike tour?

 Explore More Tours